dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ### View cell

-A `ViewCell` is a custom cell whose appearance is defined by a `View`. `ViewCell` defines a `View` property, of type `View`, which defines the view that represents the content of the cell.
+A <xref:Microsoft.Maui.Controls.ViewCell> is a custom cell whose appearance is defined by a `View`. <xref:Microsoft.Maui.Controls.ViewCell> defines a `View` property, of type `View`, which defines the view that represents the content of the cell.
 This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.

 > [!NOTE]
-> The `View` property is the content property of the `ViewCell` class, and therefore does not need to be explicitly set from XAML.
+> The `View` property is the content property of the <xref:Microsoft.Maui.Controls.ViewCell> class, and therefore does not need to be explicitly set from XAML.

-The following example shows using a `ViewCell` to define the appearance of an item in a <xref:Microsoft.Maui.Controls.TableView>:
+The following example shows using a <xref:Microsoft.Maui.Controls.ViewCell> to define the appearance of an item in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Settings">